How to Get an Antennas Trading License in Dubai

 Step 3: Submit Your Application

 Provide the required documentation, which typically includes passport copies, a completed application form, and proof of address.
-No minimum share capital is generally required for trading licences at this free zone.
+No minimum share capital is generally required for trading licenses at this free zone.

 Step 4: Obtain Initial Approval